udo-munk/z80pack/picosim/libs/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 * `no_miso_gpio_pull_up` According to the standard, an SD card's DO MUST be pulled up (at least for the old MMC cards).
 However, it might be done externally.
 If `no_miso_gpio_pull_up` is false, the library will set the RP2040 GPIO internal pull up.
 * `set_drive_strength` Specifies whether or not to set the RP2040 GPIO pin drive strength.
-If `set_drive_strength` is false, all will be implicitly set to 4 mA.
+If `set_drive_strength` is false, all will left at the reset default of 4 mA.
 If `set_drive_strength` is true, each GPIO's drive strength can be set individually.
-Note that if it is not explicitly set, it will default to 0, which equates to `GPIO_DRIVE_STRENGTH_2MA` (2 mA nominal drive strength).
+Note that any not explicitly set will default to 0, which equates to `GPIO_DRIVE_STRENGTH_2MA` (2 mA nominal drive strength).
 * `mosi_gpio_drive_strength` SPI Master Out, Slave In (MOSI) drive strength,
 * and `sck_gpio_drive_strength` SPI Serial Clock (SCK) drive strength:
   Ignored if `set_drive_strength` is false.
 Otherwise, these can be set to one of the following: